 - Within emerging markets, the concentration of performance in a few countries and stocks creates a promising opportunity to buy high quality, fundamentally sound but grossly neglected stocks in the world’s fastest-growing economies.

-The strategy will target stocks that have been ignored over the last decade but have strong franchises and can benefit from the unfolding EM revival.
+The strategy targets stocks that have been ignored over the last decade but have strong franchises and can benefit from the unfolding EM revival.